-Topic 40 Revenues and Receipts Issued 08/09/17 Section 15 Accepting Credit Cards for Payment Page 5 of 9
+Topic 40 Revenues and Receipts Issued 07/23/18 Section 15 Accepting Credit Cards for Payment Page 5 of 9

 - OST.
 Contracts for authorized agents are also subject to the State Procurement Code as well as any other statutes or regulations that may apply. - 15.
 The OST will not recognize a credit card remittance until its settlement date; agencies are not to recognize revenue until the settlement date. - 15.1.
 The transaction date is the date upon which a transaction occurs and upon which, generally, the transaction information is entered into the electronic interchange system. - 15.2.
 The settlement date is the date upon which the monies representing payment for a given transaction are credited to the agency's credit card bank account. - 15.3.
 The delay between the transaction date and the settlement date generally ranges from no less than one (1) to as many as four (4) business days. - 16.
 As with all other expenditures, an agency head is obligated to assure not only that an expenditure is paid or incurred in accordance with statutory authority, but also that the benefits derived from such an expenditure significantly and demonstrably exceed its cost.
 These principles apply to all activities associated with the acceptance of credit cards. - 17.
 Accepting credit cards may involve establishing an Internet presence or other projects involving technological change.
 To proceed with any web development initiative, regardless of the expected dollar amount, agencies must submit a NOI to ASET for its approval.
 To proceed with a technological project, the amount of which is expected to exceed twenty-five thousand (\$25,000), agencies must present a PIJ to ASET for its approval. - 18.
 Each agency accepting credit cards must reconcile its credit card bank account as frequently as dictated by transaction volume but under no circumstances less than once a month. - 19.
-Refunds or adjustments for credit card transactions should never be made by warrant or electronic funds transfer.
-They must be credited back to the card that was used to make the original transaction. - 20.
+Refunds or adjustments for credit card transactions should, if at all practicable, be credited back to the card that was used to effect the original transaction.
+This means that refunds by warrant or electric funds transfer should only be made when the attempt to credit the originating card fails because that card has been canceled. - 20.
 Neither convenience fees nor service fees are refundable. - 21.
 Convenience or services collected by a 90/10 board or agency are subject to normal distribution to the general fund.